Are You Teaching People to Treat You Badly?

 Similarly, Tommy believed that kindness would overcome unkindness.
 He sent flowers to his wife whenever she flared up at him, hoping this gesture would put her in a good mood.
 Instead, it only encouraged her to flare up at him even more.
 If Tommy understood the psychological Law of Effect, he would not repay his wife's unkindness with kindness but with a firm, assertive response that clearly expressed his unhappiness.

-Despite the Biblical decree, if you always turn the other cheek all you'll end up with is a completely sore face.
+Keep in mind: The meek shall inherit the earth because the aggressive people of the world will trample their face into it.
+Despite the Biblical decree, if you always turn the other cheek, all you'll end up with is a completely sore face.

 To encourage positive and discourage offensive behavior: